-This weight loss calculator determines your optimal food intake for your personal weight loss goals on the ketogenic diet.
+This is a weight loss calculator for the ketogenic diet.
+It finds your optimal food intake for your personal weight loss goals.
 Click for more!

 James Hardiman has created a nice tutorial for this calculator, watch it here:

 To get your personal customized recommendations, please enter some data about yourself.

 Given that data, it is possible to calculate your Base Metabolic Rate (BMR).
 This site uses the Mifflin-St.Jeor-Formula which was the most accurate in two studies.

 The BMR resembles the resting metabolic rate.
 The real daily energy expenditure depends on how active you are on average.
 Based on that activity level we calculate your actual total daily energy expenditure (TDEE).
 This is the number of calories you need to consume each day when you do not want to lose weight.

 Let's find out your body fat percentage.
 Based on your height and weight, your body fat percentage might be around %.
 The most accurate measurement would be a DEXA.
 Skin fold measurement with a good caliper is also pretty accurate.
 The easiest way is to just estimate it from some comparison pictures.
 More: 1, 2, 3, 4.
 You can also try this calculator but that can be inaccurate.